jasoriya/Low-Latency-Keyword-Spotting-System/README.md

 (You will need to login to Google to be able to download it)

 ##### The structure of the project folders should be:
--Low-Latency-Keyword-Spotting-System
- -src
+- Low-Latency-Keyword-Spotting-System
+  - src
-  -data_speech_commands_v0.02	(The extracted dataset folder) -input
+    - data_speech_commands_v0.02	(The extracted dataset folder)
-  -weights
-  -picts
+    - input
+    - weights
+    - picts

 After you have made this structure, begin by preprocessing the dataset.